gavinc95/coffee_api/README.md

-Coffee Shop API based on [blog post](http://mherman.org/blog/2016/11/05/developing-a-restful-api-with-node-and-typescript/#.WB3zyeErJE4).
+Coffee Shop API based on this [template](http://mherman.org/blog/2016/11/05/developing-a-restful-api-with-node-and-typescript/#.WB3zyeErJE4).

 Written in Typescript and NodeJS